 - Students must show proof of required immunizations upon entrance into the program

-- Official High School transcripts will need to be requested and sent directly from your high school to LLU if you will be using HS courses as your requirements
+- Official high school transcripts will need to be requested and sent directly from your high school to LLU if you will be using HS courses to meet the requirements

-- General Psychology or Generally Sociology or Cultural Anthropology
+- General Psychology, General Sociology, or Cultural Anthropology

-- Anatomy and Physiology (Combined A&P course acceptable);
+- Anatomy and Physiology (complete sequence with labs)

 - Observation in an EP lab. (to be scheduled by the prospective student)